"Les Paradoxes français" by Florent Leone and Christophe Weber In preview

 France, documentary series, 2 x 52 mn, Kuiv Productions, France Télévisions, 2017.

-Men of the extreme right, patriots and nationalists above all, end up engaging in the Resistance, like the monarchist Gilbert Renault and former members of the Cagoule, who integrate in London the Gaullist secret services, of the commander Georges Loustaunau-Lacau and his secretary Marie-Madeleine Fourcade, who try to organize the Resistance within Vichy, or the monarchists Pierre de Bénouville and Jacques Renouvin, who assume important functions within the national liberation movement Combat.
+Men of the far right, patriots and nationalists above all, end up engaging in the Resistance, like the monarchist Gilbert Renault and former members of the Cagoule, who integrate into London the Gaullist secret services of commander Georges Loustaunau-Lacau and his secretary Marie-Madeleine Fourcade, who tried to organize the Resistance within Vichy, or the monarchists Pierre de Bénouville and Jacques Renouvin, who assumed important functions within the national liberation movement Combat.

 followed by